Tuesday, March 30, 2021

 Flat characters and an overly convoluted plot don't help this (to me) unnecessary prologue to the original film.
 I like leaving some things to my imagination.
 The story felt fragmented and repetitive, like a video game: they go to find the pilot, they then go to find her father, then they finally go to try and steal the plans.
 People pop up the instant the plot requires: stormtroopers flood into frame to be shot down like ten pins.

-The plot was pushed forward with such clumsy brutishness it reminded me of The Truman Show, while the climactic scene in the data storage facility recalled the engine obstacle course from Galaxy Quest, only it's played straight—more than a couple decades after Quest's satirical take.
+The plot was pushed forward with such clumsy brutishness it reminded me of the machinations of the TV Lords in The Truman Show, while the climactic scene in the data storage facility recalled the engine obstacle course from Galaxy Quest, only it's played straight—more than a couple decades after Quest's satirical take.

 The action scenes lack emotional investment and went on way too long.